 Here I should make an important point about something that often confuses the public.
-The worry is not that the Fed is literally printing too much currency.
-The quantity of currency in circulation is entirely determined by demand from people and businesses.
+The worry is not that the Fed is literally printing too much currency.2 The quantity of currency in circulation is entirely determined by demand from people and businesses.
 It's not an independent decision of monetary policy and, on its own, it has no implications for inflation.

 The Federal Reserve meets demand for currency elastically.
 If people want to hold more of it, we freely exchange reserves for currency.
 If people want less, then we exchange it back.
 Of course, currency doesn't pay interest.
 People hold it as a low-cost medium of exchange and a safe store of value.
-In fact, over the past four years, U.S. currency holdings have risen about 35%.
+In fact, over the past four years, U.S. currency holdings have risen about 35 percent.
 This reflects low interest rates, which reduce the opportunity cost of holding currency.
-It's also due to worries about the economy and the health of the banking system, both here and abroad.
-In fact, nearly two-thirds of U.S. currency is held outside our borders (see Goldberg 2010).
-U.S. currency is widely seen as a safe haven.
-When a country is going through economic or political turmoil, people tend to convert some of their financial assets to U.S. currency.
-Such increased demand for U.S. currency is taking place in Europe today.